-With the COVID-19 pandemic still ongoing, it’s understandable that many people have delayed having certain medical procedures.
+With the COVID-19 pandemic still ongoing, it’s understandable that many people have delayed having elective surgery and some other medical procedures.
 In fact, in September 2020, the Centers for Disease Control (CDC) reported that 4 in 10 Americans had avoided medical care due to COVID-19-related concerns.

-If you have been told you need orthopedic surgery, getting care may feel stressful, but you may find you have fewer reasons to wait thank you think.
-Below, HSS experts share what people should know about having orthopedic surgery right now.
+If you have been advised to have elective orthopedic surgery to manage pain or increase your mobility and quality of life, getting care during this time may feel stressful.
+But you may have fewer reasons to wait than you think.
+Below, HSS experts share what people should know about having elective surgery at Hospital for Special Surgery right now.

 Infection control has long been a priority at HSS because infections can affect the health and healing of our patients.
 HSS consistently has maintained a very low infection rate compared to other hospitals in New York State.

 As the COVID-19 pandemic spread in 2020, important safety precautions were put forth at the national, state and city levels to prevent infection in hospitals.
 These guidelines have greatly reduced the risk of infection among patients as well as staff.
-At HSS, all patients, staff, vendors and visitors are screened for symptoms such as fever, cough and muscle aches on entry.
+All HSS staff members are vaccinated against COVID-19.
+In addition, at HSS, all patients, staff, vendors and visitors are screened for symptoms such as fever, cough and muscle aches on entry.
 All surgical patients require PCR testing for COVID-19 infection prior to surgery.

 “HSS is taking every step possible to keep patients and staff safe from COVID-19,” says Andy O. Miller, MD, Chief of Infectious Disease Medicine at HSS.
 “Our measures have been very successful.”